Bytown Voices 2024 Winter-Spring Session

 "Home sweet home" are words we utter after a long absence.
 But what is home?
 Is it a place, land, and people?
 Join us for a journey exploring home through songs that echo a mother's voice, connection to land, the hardship of separation, and the joys of connection.

-Joining the choir for this concert are instrumentalists Keith Hartshorn-Walton on bass, Anthony Bacon on banjo and Erik Johnson-Scherger on violin.
+Our instrumentalists for this concert were: instrumentalists Keith Hartshorn-Walton on bass, Anthony Bacon on banjo and Erik Johnson-Scherger on violin.

 From upper left clockwise: Erik Johnson Scherger (photo: Curtis Perry Photography), Beverley McKiver (photo: Denis Remond), Lyndsay Bolden, Keith Hartshorn-Walton (photo: Alan Dean), Anthony Bacon, Wendy Duschenes (photo: Denis Redmond)